 The official blog of the Lung Institute.

 Why should someone with emphysema stop smoking after they’re diagnosed with the disease?
 After all, the damage to the lungs has already been done, hasn’t it?
 Why go through the discomfort and inconvenience of quitting smoking now?
-Here’s what to expect with emphysema prognosis after quitting smoking.
+Here’s what to expect with an emphysema prognosis after quitting smoking.

 All the scientific evidence available about smoking cessation and emphysema indicates that lung function decline slows dramatically once a person quits smoking, meaning you’ll likely experience a change in your emphysema prognosis after quitting smoking.
 According to most research, lung function decline normalizes—that is, it declines at a similar rate to others of the same age, height, weight and sex, once a person breaks the habit of inhaling toxic smoke.